The Bronx New York, USA Travel Guide

 River transportation options are for the most part limited to the NYC Ferry for travelers.
 None other extensive river transportation services function within The Bronx itself, apart from recreational boating activities on City Island.

 Roads in The Bronx are generally well-maintained.
 Traffic remains a significant concern, especially during morning and evening rush hours.
-New York City enforces strict traffic laws and parking regulations.
+New York City enforces strict traffic laws and car parking regulations.

-Making your way through the airport can be straightforward with preparation.
+Rendering your way through the airport can be straightforward with preparation.

 Book flights far in advance for peak season times.
 Consider shoulder or low seasons for savings.